Beacon Hospital Hotline

 - Small cell lung cancer (SCLC)

-Other types of cancer found in the lungs are:
+Other types of cancer found in the lungs include:

 Anybody can get lung cancer but most lung cancers are caused by: